 Hazard Analysis Critical Control Point (HACCP) is a systematic, scientific approach to process control.
 It is designed to prevent the occurrence of problems by ensuring that controls are applied at any point in a food production system where hazardous or critical situations could occur.
-Hazards can include biological, chemical or physical contamination of food products.
+Hazards can include biological (pathological and microbiological for beef slaughter), chemical or physical contamination of food products.